jagatpandya/customer-relationship-management-hackathon-details/README.md

 # Customer Relationship Management (CRM)
 Participated in the creation of a Customer Relationship Management (CRM) system at the Gujarat Industrial Hackathon (GIH) 2019, hosted by Marwadi University.
-Worked collaboratively with a team of seniors, contributing to the project's development by implementing a key module using HTML5 and Bootstrap.
+Worked collaboratively with a team of seniors, contributing to the project's development by implementing a key module using HTML5 and CSS.

 ![Screenshot](customer-relationship-management.png?raw=true)